-According to Google search trends, which – given the sheer volume of internet searches – can be extremely telling, there are distinct patterns when it comes to hair loss which suggest that seasonal hair shedding is a problem for many.
+According to Google search trends, which given the sheer volume of internet searches can be extremely telling, there are distinct patterns when it comes to hair loss which suggest that seasonal hair shedding is a problem for many.
 So, if you've been noticing extra hairs coming out in the shower or when you brush your hair recently, you can take comfort in the fact that you are not alone.

 According to research undertaken by two doctors at the department of dermatology at the Johns Hopkins University School of Medicine in Baltimore and a colleague at the Washington School of Medicine in St Louis, people are much more likely to search for the term “hair loss” during the summer and autumn months.
 This correlates with previously observed patterns of hair thinning that have been noted by Belgravia

 Seasonal shedding is normal

 or if they were shedding for other reasons.
 However, as these two conditions are not known to have seasonal fluctuations, it could be surmised that the increase in searches for hair loss during the summer and autumn months denotes when seasonal shedding is rife.

-There are several theories behind why people lose hair naturally during the summer and autumn months (often October and November though some studies extend this window to early winter), including the notion that the sun can cause inflamed hair follicles, which leads to hair falling out.
+There are several theories behind why people lose hair naturally during the summer and autumn months (often October and November though some studies extend this window to early winter), including the notion that the sun can cause inflamed hair follicles, which leads to hair falling out around three months later.
 Sweating on the scalp, too, has been put forward as a possible explanation, as has the idea that summer heat causes stress

 suggested that women grow more hair during the summer to protect their scalps from UV radiation.
 Once summer is over, it was put forward, then the excess of hair is no longer needed and it is quickly shed.

 Unfortunately, self-diagnosing can be fraught with danger, and to assume that autumnal hair thinning is merely seasonal may actually prove to be a bad idea.
 This is because if the hair fall is actually the result of genetic hairloss, things will not improve in the coming months and, in fact, will likely continue to get worse.